A Foodcentric Life

 • Sunflower seeds: By raw not roasted or flavored.

-• Hemp seed: Buy whole, raw seeds.
+• Hemp seed: Buy whole, raw seeds, not powder or ground.
+They are sometimes labeled hemp hearts.

 • Swap pecans for walnuts.